lawmurray/Birch/DOCS.md

 Fibers may call other fibers.
 No special syntax is required for this.
 There is a common use case, however, where a fiber with yield type `C` calls another fiber with yield type `C`, and wishes the pass the yield values of that second fiber back to the original caller.
 For the convenience of this common use case, the following implicit behaviour is defined.

-If a fiber calls another fiber, but ignores the return object that would otherwise be used to control the execution of that fiber:
+If a fiber calls another fiber, but ignores the return value that would otherwise be used to control the execution of that fiber:

     f(a, b);